-PET gets a B + for its metal case.
-It will probably be replaced by a more durable plastic case, but dies for this size molding are a long time coming.
-In either case, the PET is utilitarian and its exterior appearance can only be compared to units costing several times more.
-It even has a prop to hold up the hinged top for servicing.
+PET gets a B+ for its metal case.
+It will probably be replaced by a more durable plastic case, but dies for this size moulding are a long time coming.
+In either case the PET is utilitarian and its exterior appearance can only be compared to units costing several times as much.
+It even has a "prop" to hold up the hinged top for servicing (see Photo ).
 The tooling is a little sloppy and some of the holes are mismatched.
-My degree was in mechanical engineering (a long time ago), and I appreciate good mechanical design.
-PET has it.
-Not only is the case impressive, but so are the circuit-board layout and the overall cost-effective design decisions.
-Three of the four circuit boards are inexpensive "single sided."

-The case of the TRS-80 is a good design job also, but the overall effect looks like a keyboard with dangling wires to a dominating TV, with a cassette and power supply strung around it.
-The TRS-80 is more attractive than the uncased Jolt or KIM, but, to the average neophyte, it may not look like a computer when compared to a PET or Sphere.
+My degree was in mechanical engineering (a long time ago) and I appreciate good mechanical design.
+I have to say that PET has it.
+Not only is the case impressive, but so are the circuit board layout and the overall cost effective design decisions.
+Three of the four circuit boards are inexpensive "single sided".
+The case of the TRS-80 is a good design job also, but the overall effect looks like a keyboard with dangling wires to a dominating TV (that won't show "Columbo"), with a cassette and power supply strung around it.
+The TRS-80 is more attractive than the encased JOLT or KIM, but to the average "housewife", it just doesn't look like a computer when compared to a PET or SPHERE.
+A housewife's apron-strings are usually knotted with purse-strings, and don't forget it.